hitblast/avro.py/README.md

 > [!NOTE]
 > Unless you have a very specific use, the asynchronous functions only
 > provide slight performance improvements and are not necessary for most use
-> cases, the asynchronous functions only provide slight performance improvements
-> and are not necessary for most use cases.
+> cases, so their usage is optional.

 Here's a reiteration of the previous example using the new syntax: